 Like mammals, hermit crabs are governed by circadian rhythms, so they’re unlikely to stir until the light dims and the temperature drops.

-As long as you provide lots of recreation for your pet hermit crabs within a habitat, they won’t have any objection to being awake for longer.
+As long as you provide lots of recreation for your pet hermit crabs within a habitat, they won’t have any objection to being awake longer.

 My Hermit Crabs Aren’t Sleeping

-If your hermit crabs are active all day and night, something is amiss within their environment.
+If hermit crabs are active all day and night, something is amiss within their environment.
 Prolonged inability to sleep causes hermit crabs stress and eventually makes them sick.

 Possible explanations for hermit crabs failing to sleep include: